BOJ chief upbeat on Asia's economy, points to bank resilience

-INCHEON, South Korea : Bank of Japan Governor Kazuo Ueda said on Tuesday the downside risks to Asia's economy were smaller than those to other parts of the world, partly due to the region's resilience to U.S. and European banking sector woes.
+INCHEON, South Korea: Bank of Japan Governor Kazuo Ueda said on Tuesday (May 2) the downside risks to Asia's economy were smaller than those to other parts of the world, partly due to the region's resilience to US and European banking sector woes.

 His remarks underscore optimism over the outlook for Asia's economy, which has a big influence on Japan's fragile recovery due to its proximity and huge market size.